Brisbane Lions: Songs

+In recent seasons at the request of the playing group certain songs were chosen by the players to be played in the Gabba when they scored a goal, over time the songs such as John Denver’s song Country Roads became favourites of the Lions fans who would sing the song in the event that Charlie Cameron would score a goal over time these songs became synonymous with the Lions fans in general as this was largely a first for AFL clubs.

+In 2025 at the AFL Grand Final goal songs would be played at the MCG for the first time ever as both the Lions and Geelong have them although only the Lions fans sung them.

+Training base

 Between 1997 and 2022, the club trained out of the Gabba during the football season.
 The club's administrative and indoor training facilities were also located in the stadium.
 Due to the cricket season in the summer which is during the off-season for the Lions, the club was required to train at alternative locations over the years, this has included the University of Queensland campus, Leyshon Park in Yeronga, Giffin Park in Coorparoo, Moreton Bay Central Sports Complex in Burpengary and elsewhere, meaning the club lacked a dedicated and permanent home year-round.
 In 2020 the club announced that it would move its training and administrative facilities into Springfield Central Stadium (known for ground-sponsorship purposes as Brighton Homes Arena), an 8,000-capacity high-class facility in Ipswich that enables the club to base itself in the single location and play reserve-grade and AFLW matches at the one location.
 The Lions moved into the facility in October 2022.